ahmattox/mtg-scripting-toolkit/README.md

 A Typescript toolkit for working with and analyzing MTG card data.
-It includes functions for fetching data from Scryfall's API and bulk data sources, fetching lists from Cube Cobra, and utilities for transforming, filtering, sorting, and transforming card data.
+It includes functions for fetching data from Scryfall's API and bulk data sources, fetching lists from Cube Cobra and Moxfield, and utilities for transforming, filtering, sorting, and transforming card data.

 These tools have been written for personal curiosity or as part of [Lucky Paper](https://luckypaper.co/) projects.
 It's published in case it could